objectliteral/multivents/README.md

 `function emit ( /* String */ type, ... )`

 Those are the most important functions provided by minivents.
-If you want to get started quickly, skip on to the [example code](#example).
+If you want to get started now, skip on to the [example code](#example).

-The API contains a few more methods but if you want to use just the basic ones, that's okay and you don't have to care about the rest.
-The following methods just exist to give you more flexibility and fine-grained control over your message busses.

 ---

 `silence`: This method prevents callbacks from being executed.
 You can use `silence` on different things depending on the arguments you provide.
-If you call it without any arguments, the whole message bus is silenced and emitting events on this bus won't work (if you have multiple message bus objects, those are not silenced).
+If you call it without any arguments, the whole message bus is silenced and emitting events on this bus won't work.
 If you call `silence` with one argument, you can specify an event that should no longer be emittable, while all other events on this bus will still work fine.
 If you call `silence` with two arguments, you can silence one specific callback function from executing.
 When the according event is triggered, all of its other callbacks are still being invoked, except the one you silenced.

 `function silence ( /* String */ type ?, /* Function */ funct ? )`